 The magnitude and persistence of current and capital account deficits and surpluses in different parts of the world has created an imbalanced situation with potential risks for global financial stability.

-At their summit in November 2014, G20 leaders reaffirmed in the Brisbane Action Plan that sustained global rebalancing remains one of the core priorities of the G20.
-This time, G20 members put forward a set of comprehensive growth strategies, which also promote global rebalancing.
-Implementation of commitments over the years has been carried out through an agreed mutual assessment process.
-With technical support from the IMF, the process also allows G20 members to identify and focus on persistently large imbalances which may require further policy actions.
+Global rebalancing is at the core of the work of the G20, of which the European Union is a full member.
+At the Seoul Summit in 2010, G20 Leaders committed to strengthen multilateral cooperation to promote external sustainability and pursue the full range of policies conducive to reducing excessive imbalances and maintaining current account balances at sustainable levels.
+Most recently, at the G20 Summit in September 2016, G20 Leaders reaffirmed in the Hangzhou Action Plan that sustained global rebalancing remains one of the core priorities of the G20 going forward.
+The G20 members put forward a set of growth strategies, which also promote global rebalancing.
+Monitoring of implementation of commitments over the years has been carried out in the G20 mutual assessment process (MAP).
+With technical support from the IMF, the MAP allows G20 members to identify and focus on persistent imbalances which may require further policy actions.

-The European Commission, through its Directorate-General for Economic and Financial Affairs, actively contributes to the work of the G20 by sharing its experiences and best practices in coping with intra-European imbalances.
+The European Commission, through its Directorate General for Economic and Financial Affairs, actively contributes to the work of the G20 by sharing its experiences and best practices in coping with intra-European imbalances.
 DG ECFIN constantly monitors and analyses the evolution of global rebalancing and its possible impact on the EU economy.